Learn how to get your stairs ready for stain by removing the railing and filling the holes left from staples and

 Staircase Remodel Prep: Sanding

 This was probably the worst part of any DIY project that we have ever done.
 The dust.
 Ugh.
 It got everywhere.
 And it was so thick.
 Our staircase sits between our dining room and our living room, so both rooms were so gross.
-We eventually put up a tarp to protect the living room, but it was still bad.
+We eventually put up plastic sheeting to protect the living room, but it was still bad.

 Tarp off your area if possible.
 Don’t be dummies like us.
 Also use a respirator and eye protection.

 We started by using the belt sander on the stairs.
 It can’t get into corners, but it does a good job of knocking any texture down.
 It took away any excess glue around the old balusters.